quamejnr/heimdall/READMe.md

 ## Contributing
 Contributions to Heimdall are welcome!
 If you find a bug, have an idea for an improvement, or want to add a new feature, please open an issue or create a pull request on the Heimdall GitHub repository.
 ## License
-Delly is open-source software licensed under the MIT License.
+Heimdall is open-source software licensed under the MIT License.
 You are free to use, modify, and distribute this tool according to the terms of the license.